Can a No Credit Check Loan Actually Hurt Your Credit?

 Instead, request proof of the debt.
 The agency is required to send you proof within 30 days.
 That will help you understand if it’s an actual debt you must deal with, a debt where the statute has expired, or a total mistake.

-If there is a mistake and the collections agency refuses to admit it, you can file a complaint with the Federal Trade Commission.3
+If there is a mistake and the collections agency refuses to admit it, you can file a complaint with the Federal Trade Commission.

 Gerri Detweiler’s passion is helping individuals cut through credit confusion.
 She’s written five books, including the free ebook Debt Collection Answers: How to Use Debt Collection Laws to Protect Your Rights, and her latest, Finance Your Own Business.
-Her articles have been widely syndicated and she’s been interviewed in over 3000 news stories.
-She serves as Head of Market Education for Nav, the first and only site that shows small business owners their free business and personal credit scores and tools for building strong business credit.
+Her articles have been widely syndicated and she’s been interviewed in over 3,000 news stories.